 SUPPLIES FROM THE BAG

-- Everything in the f*%#ing bag (yes, EVERYTHING)
+- Plus Everything Else in the Bag!

 Here is all you really need to know to get started, it is easier to decorate the bags flat.
 So, just fold over the top of the bag (don’t tape it yet) and have your child make the front look however they want.
 When the adorning is complete, open up the bag to its full size and tape down the top flap.
 Once it is set up, they can decorate the sides and back if they so choose.

 For those of you who don’t want to just wing it and go at this project with no direction at all (And that is totally OK!)
 I implore you, let your kids go nuts with this one and just use their imaginations.
 There is no wrong way to make these adorable little houses!

 STEP 1: Fold

 - First, fold the top of the bag (do not tape in place yet)

 - Vary how much is folded over from bag to bag so that buildings in the village will be different heights

 - Pull out the glue stick and a set of tissue paper squares

 - Glue rows of tissue paper squares beginning at the top of the paper bag until you have a roof that is your desired size (approximately 3-4 rows)